Thanksgiving 2010

 I also had to call everyone and get their “thankful” list.

-Each year we put up my tree poster I bought for schooling and list all the things we are thankful for that year on the leaves.
-I use dry erase on the adults and permanent markers on the larger leaves for the kids, so they can have a keepsake.
-I like this tradition, but it is kinda crazy trying to remind everyone to get me their list so I can write it all on the tree in time for Thanksgiving day.
+Each year, we put up the tree poster I bought for schooling and list all the things we are thankful for that year on the leaves.
+I use dry-erase on the adults and permanent markers on the larger leaves for the kids, so they can have a keepsake.
+I like this tradition, but it is kinda crazy trying to remind everyone to get me their list so I can write it all on the tree in time for Thanksgiving Day.

-“BL” was a bit late because she had to go to her in-laws first, which kinda threw off my groove and things did not go as planned, kids (and grampa) was grumpy so I prayed and served them the dumplings while they waited for “BL” to arrive.
-So we didn’t get to pray as a family, and we almost forgot to read the thankful things, but, all in all, it turned out a good Thanksgiving.
+“BL” was a bit late because she had to go to her in-laws first, which kinda threw off my groove, and things did not go as planned.
+The kids (and grampa) were grumpy, so I prayed and served them the dumplings while they waited for “BL” to arrive.
+So we didn’t get to pray as a family, and we almost forgot to read the thankful things, but all in all, it turned out to be a good Thanksgiving.

 Everyone was fat and happy by the end of the meal.
-“BL” had to leave to go to the deer lease and Grampa was wanting to leave to watch his football game but the rest of us stayed and played the game “Apples to Apples” and laughed and joked and had a great time.
-We sat and talked about GOD and I told them how Historically speaking the first Thanksgiving was probably more of a Feast of Tabernacles from what my studies have told me.
+“BL” had to leave to go to the deer lease, and Grampa wanted to leave to watch his football game, but the rest of us stayed and played the game “Apples to Apples” and laughed and joked and had a great time.
+We sat and talked about God, and I told them how, historically speaking, the first Thanksgiving was probably more of a Feast of Tabernacles from what my studies have told me.

 This year I am thankful for (this is what my “leaves” said):